 On April 4, 1835, English neurologist John Hughlings Jackson was born.
 Jackson is best known for his research on epilepsy.
 His studies of epilepsy, speech defects, and nervous-system disorders arising from injury to the brain and spinal cord remain among the most useful and highly documented in the field.
 He was one of the first to state that abnormal mental states may result from structural brain damage.

-John Hughlings Jackson was born on the Providence Green estate near Knaresborough, where his father had a small estate on what is now Borough of Harrogate (North Yorkshire).
+John Hughlings Jackson was born on the Providence Green estate near Knaresborough, in Yorkshire, UK, where his father had a small estate on what is now Borough of Harrogate (North Yorkshire).
 When he decided to pursue a medical career at the age of 17, he began, as was customary at the time, an apprenticeship with the doctor Thomas Laycock in York, who later became professor of medicine at the University of Edinburgh.
 At the age of 21 he received his licence to practise medicine and worked for three years as an assistant at the local hospital in York.
 In 1859 he received his doctorate in medicine and went to London to study neurology with Jonathan Hutchinson.
 In 1863 Jackson became an assistant at the National Hospital for Nervous Diseases.

 In 1864, Jackson was appointed chief physician.
 He remained in this hospital until he reached the normal retirement age in 1896, when he was appointed “Consultant Doctor” for a further ten years in recognition of his long service at the Institute.
 Even as a young doctor, Jackson expressed the view that “destructive diseases do not directly cause positive symptoms, but rather produce a negative state from which only positive symptoms can arise.
 As an example, he cited the increased muscle tone and increased reflexes in the limbs in cases of spastic paralysis.
 Another principle for Jackson was that determining the position of a focus of a disease that interferes with a function does not allow any conclusions to be drawn about the localisation of the function.
 Jackson never took the view that the function of any part of the cerebral cortex was exclusively sensory or exclusively motor.
 He localized the sections, which primarily serve motor functions, in the frontal parts, those with “predominantly” sensitive functions in the more rear parts of the hemisphere.